PublisherName/nepali-calendar-gs-extension/README.md

 ## Usage
 The extension shows the current Nepali date in the top bar of Gnome Shell.
 Clicking on the date will show the Nepali date and event for the current day.

+# Code Formatting with ESLint and Prettier

+This project uses ESLint and Prettier to enforce consistent code formatting and style conventions, including single quotes and 2-space indentation.

+- Install esling and prettier

+    ```npm install eslint eslint-plugin-prettier```

+- Run eslint

+    ```npx eslint . --fix```

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.